McAshesha/CLIProxyServer/README.md

    ./CLIProxyServer -a 127.0.0.1 -p 1080 -u admin -k secret -o /var/log/cli_proxy.log
    ```

    * Binds to `127.0.0.1:1080`.
    * Requires clients to authenticate with username `admin` and password `secret`.
    * Appends all logs to `/var/log/cli_proxy.log`.

 3. **Pause forwarding traffic (freeze mode)**:

    * In the main proxy window run:

      ```bash
      freeze
      ```

    * All incoming/outgoing packets are logged but not forwarded until “freeze” is toggled off.

 4. **Graceful shutdown**:

    * Type `stop` in the proxy’s stdin or send `SIGINT` (Ctrl+C) to terminate gracefully.
    * Ensures pending buffers are flushed before exit.

 ---

 ## Contributing

-✨ Low-key excited that you’re thinking of jumping in!
+✨ Low‑key excited that you’re thinking of jumping in!
 Here’s how to get involved:

 1. **Fork** the repository and create a new feature branch: